Skip to main content Sage Education

 Why it's weak: It doesn't indicate which part was unclear, so the model might repeat the same explanation without improvement.

-How it's improved: The improved prompt focuses on the specific concept needing clarification, making it easier for the LLM to refine its answer.
+How it's improved: The improved prompt focuses on the specific concept that needs to be clarified, making it easier for the LLM to refine its answer.

 9. Request Multiple Options